Discover this and other centuries-old traditions of the Tower of London

 When everyone had dusted themselves down after the bombing, the ceremony continued, although slightly later than usual.

 Since 1826, at exactly seven minutes to ten at night, the Chief Yeoman Warder of the Tower emerges from the Byward Tower, wearing the traditional red Watch Coat and Tudor Bonnet.
 In one hand, he carries a lantern, still lit to this day with a single candle.
-In the other he carries a set of keys – the Queen’s Keys.
+In the other he carries a set of keys – the King’s Keys.

 He proceeds at a dignified pace to the archway of the Bloody Tower, where an escort is formed in readiness.
 This escort is made up of soldiers from the military garrison at the Tower.
 It comprises two sentries, a sergeant and another guard who represents the role of drummer (but who actually plays a bugle).